aw/picolisp-bcrypt/README.md

 Once compiled, the shared library is symlinked as:

-    lib/libbcrypt.so -> vendor/bcrypt/libbcrypt.so
+    .lib/libbcrypt.so -> .modules/bcrypt/HEAD/libbcrypt.so

-The `bcrypt.l` file searches for `lib/libbcrypt.so`, relative to its current directory.
+The `bcrypt.l` file searches for `.lib/libbcrypt.so`, relative to its current directory.

 ### Updating

-This library uses git submodules, type this keep everything updated:

-    ./update.sh

-It rebuilds the shared libraries and pulls the latest submodule changes.
+To keep everything updated, type:

+    git pull && make clean && make

 # Usage